Find Affordable College Courses

 56 Yearly Graduations

 Grand Valley State University comes in at #20 on our list of the most popular colleges offering bachelor's degrees in teaching students with disabilities.
 Each year, around 23,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $13,900 per year, while in-state graduate students, on average, pay $17,904 per year.
-During the 2020-2021 academic year, 56 people received their bachelor's degree in teaching students with disabilities from GVSU.
-About 91% of this group were women, and 7% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $14,978 per year, while in-state graduate students, on average, pay $19,364 per year.
+During the most recent year for which we have data, 56 people received their bachelor's degree in teaching students with disabilities from GVSU.
+Of these students, 93% were women and 5% were members of underrepresented racial-ethnic groups.

 Below are some popular majors that are similar to teaching students with disabilities that offer bachelor’s degrees.